ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/configuring-data/index.md

 <article id="3">

-## Allowing usage of all the collections
+## Allowing Usage of All the Collections

 In order to freely use any collection with any kind of operation, you just need to add the following content in your `api.json`.